ConEmu/ConEmu.github.io/en/SettingsFast.md

 * C:\ConEmu\ConEmu\ConEmu.xml
 * **C:\ConEmu\ConEmu.xml**

 **Note**.
-In old Windows 2000 current build may have problems with xml-storage, so the ‘Registry’ is suggested for this old OS.
+In old Windows 2000 (not supported officially) current build may have problems with xml-storage, so the ‘Registry’ is suggested for this old OS.

 Read more about settings storage [here](ConEmuXml.html).